sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Executing_an_External_Command.md

 ### Blocks

 Executing the command invocation in a block allows us to do more complicated manipulation of the input and output.
-Also note that we use Ruby backticks (\`) to run the ls application in this context (as if we are passing the command direct to the shell), but that the working directory option used above does not work in this situation...it needs to be part of the command itself.
+Also note that we use Ruby backticks (\`) to run the ls application in this context (as if we are passing the command directly to the shell), but that the working directory option used above does not work in this situation...it needs to be part of the command itself.

 `require` `'ruble'`